-With summer holiday season in full flow, we feel inspired to discuss contracting and holidays, and how you can enjoy a rewarding contracting career while still taking much-needed breaks.
+With summer holiday season in full swing, we feel inspired to discuss contracting and holidays, and how you can enjoy a rewarding contracting career while still taking much-needed breaks.

 We round up 5 key things for you to consider when considering taking a holiday as a contractor: